 Robin started his somewhat chequered career with an undergraduate degree in Graphic Design.
 However, after 6 months of inactivity and the calling of the sea, Robin joined the Royal Navy.
 Although Robin was initially assigned to the Royal Navy’s Survey Branch, he later transferred to the regular Navy’s Warfare Branch sub-specialising as a Navy diver involving shipborne mine clearance and demolitions.
-Robin left the Royal Navy in the rank of lieutenant to take up an appointment with the Sultan of Oman’s Navy based at Wudam Naval Base in Oman.
+Robin left the Royal Navy in the rank of Lieutenant to take up an appointment with the Sultan of Oman’s Navy (SON) based at Wudam Naval Base, Oman.

 During his service with SON, a childhood dream became reality with a calling of the sky.
-A 30-minute flying lesion in the United Arab Emirates was all it took to book a professional pilot’s course based at Daytona Beach in Florida.
-Robin’s flying career spanned 10 years, culminating as a senior first officer with Virgin Atlantic.
+A 30-minute flying lesson in the United Arab Emirates was all it took to book a professional pilot’s course based at Daytona Beach in Florida.
+Robin’s flying career spanned 10 years, culminating as a Senior First Officer with Virgin Atlantic.
 An argument with black ice and a ploughed field prematurely terminated his flying career.